MESAHub/mesa/docs/source/installation.rst

 -  64-bit processor
 -  8 GB RAM
 -  20 GB free disk space
--  Windows users should :ref:`follow the instructions here <Installing MESA on Windows>`.
+-  Windows users should :ref:`follow the instructions here <windows-install:Installing MESA on Windows>`.

 Most laptop or desktop computers built in the last three years will satisfy these requirements.